ethanmoffat/EndlessClient/README.md

 5. The build will fail due to a using alias already being declared
 6. Run `echo '' > EndlessClient/obj/Debug/net6.0-macos/osx-x64/EndlessClient.GlobalUsings.g.*.generated.cs`
 7. Run the build again `dotnet build /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained EndlessClient`

+#### Mac errors

+Problem: `error NETSDK1139: The target platform identifier macos was not recognized.`
+Solution: run the command `sudo dotnet workload restore EndlessClient/EndlessClient.csproj` which will install the macos workload for you.

 <a name="Todo" />Todo list
 ---------------------